Can You Swim With Dolphins While Pregnant

 Are Dolphins Harmful To Pregnant Women?

 While dolphins are not typically harmful to humans, swimming with them while pregnant may pose potential risks.
-Due to the depth, temperature, and unpredictability of dolphins, pregnant women should avoid going on a dolphin swim.
+Due to dolphins’ depth, temperature, and unpredictability, pregnant women should avoid going on a dolphin swim.

 Can Swimming With Dolphins Cause Miscarriage?